Trump's arrest seems imminent as criminal indictment for hush money to porn star looms

 By Bruce C.T.
 Wright, NewsOne

-Former President Donald Trump‘s arrest seems imminent amid reports that a criminal indictment is expected in New York City next week for his alleged role in paying hush money to a porn star.
+Former President Donald Trump‘s arrest seems imminent amid reports that a criminal indictment is expected in New York City this week for his alleged role in paying hush money to a porn star.
 In fact, Trump himself said Saturday morning that he was bracing for his own arrest and said it would happen on Tuesday in Manhattan.

 NBC News reported on Friday that Trump, who has declared his presidential candidacy for the 2024 election, could be indicted “as early as next week” and cited multiple law enforcement officials who requested anonymity.